dudamaciej/bing-test-scenarios-gherkin/README.md

 This repository contains test scenarios written in Gherkin syntax for Bing.com search functionality.

 ## Test Scenarios
-The test scenarios are in to two feature files:
+The test scenarios are into two feature files:

 #### Copilot search
 * Use copilot to gather basic information about the "Prowly media monitoring module"